The 'Reach Out, Reach All' campaign aims to bring the dystonia community together, through film, animation, podcasts and webinars.

 Your donation will change the lives of families who often feel alone and forgotten.

-Dystonia Animated is a planned series of short animations, as part of our Reach Out, Reach All campaign.
-They will be focusing on “What is dystonia?” in children and how the diagnosis affects their lives.
+Dystonia Animated is a series of short animations, as part of our Reach Out, Reach All campaign.
+They focus on “What is dystonia?” in children and how the diagnosis affects their lives.

 The Dystonia Matters Podcast!
 Sharing personal stories and talking to members of the dystonia community.